Housing Benefit while away from your home

 If you have not moved into a new home

 Housing Benefit is normally only paid from the date that you actually move into your home.
-If your tenancy agreement starts before you move in, you will have to pay the rent yourself for the period in between, unless there were exceptional circumstances that prevented you from moving in earlier – for example, you accepted a new tenancy but were then taken into hospital.
+If your occupation contract starts before you move in, you will have to pay the rent yourself for the period in between, unless there were exceptional circumstances that prevented you from moving in earlier – for example, you accepted a new occupation contract but were then taken into hospital.

 See the page on Housing Benefit for two homes

 If you are being held in custody, on remand, pending your trial or sentencing, or have to stay somewhere that is not your home as a condition of bail, you can continue to get housing benefit for up to 52 weeks.

 If you have been sentenced and are in prison, you can only get housing benefit for up to 13 weeks.
 It is likely that any other benefits you receive will also be affected.